Planned Small Construction Accreditation Framework

 Project fees

-Accreditation under this framework requires payment of certain fees that will be invoiced to the agencies at specified points.
-These include:
+Accreditation under this framework requires payment of certain fees.
+These fees are invoiced to the agencies at specified points, including:

 Fees are subject to CPI and will be reviewed at the beginning of every financial year.